top of page

 Prison Island (Changuu Island)

 A short boat ride from Stone Town, Prison Island is famous for its giant Aldabra tortoises, some over 100 years old.
-The island also has a history as a former prison and quarantine station, and its surrounding waters are excellent for snorkeling.
+The island also has a history as a former prison and quarantine station, and its surrounding waters are excellent for snorkelling.

 The Rock Restaurant